 This step-by-step guide provides procedures for replacing a window regulator and motor on almost any Volvo.
 Depending on the model, there may be some differences, but the general instructions are still the same.

 - Window Regulator for Volvo

 - Window Motor for Volvo

 - Mechanic Toolset Metric

 - ratchet and extension

 - Disconnect the negative battery terminal.
-Your car will have the battery under the carpet in the trunk or in the engine bay on the driver's side.
+Your car will have the battery under the carpet in the trunk or the engine bay on the driver’s side.

 - The first step is to remove the door paneling.
 In most cases, it will be held by push-pin clips.
-To release them, just push in the center part; after that, you can take out the whole pin.
+To release them, just push in the center part; you can take out the whole pin.